TD-Dan/Sunwai/Sunwai.md

 ### 13. Conditional (If X, then Y)

 Conditional sentences express that one situation or event (the result/apodosis) depends on another situation or event (the condition/protasis) being true or occurring.
-Penetoki uses the optional particle **`Usi`** to mark the condition and the optional particle **`se`** to mark the consequence.
+Sunwai uses the optional particle **`Usi`** to mark the condition and the optional particle **`se`** to mark the consequence.

 *   **`Usi`** (`u`+`si`): Marks the conditional clause ("if").
 Its use clarifies that the clause is hypothetical or a prerequisite.
 *   **`se`**: Can optionally introduce the main/consequent clause ("then", "in that case"), improving clarity, especially in spoken language.